saeed-sufi/travel-agency/README.md

 * If an element is floated, it's taken out of the flow of the page and it's parent element how tall it should be.

+* If an element is `position: relative` its surrounding elements, would not be aware of the change; They will think that the relatively positioned element is still where it used to be.

 ## Git Commands:
 ```